A standard deck of cards (no Jokers)

 Basic Poker rules

-There are two types of basic poker: Stud Poker and Draw Poker.
-The rules for these games are almost identical.
+Learning to how to play basic poker is not nearly as hard as many people imagine.
+There are generally two types: Stud Poker and Draw Poker.
+The rules for these games are almost identical and both are presented here.

 In Stud Poker, each player is dealt five cards (or seven for some games).
 Players then assess the relative strength of their hands and wager chips accordingly.
 The player who bids the most chips wins unless someone else is willing to match the player’s bet.
 In that scenario, the two (or more) players remaining will show their cards.
 The best hand wins all the chips.